 - Hosting and domain name.
 See above: a good maintenance plan will also offer to look after your domain name and hosting packages, so that you don’t have to worry about your accounts accidentally expiring, which would mean loss of your digital assets.
 Once you sign up for a maintenance plan with us, you pass on all your details to us and we’ll keep an eye on all your deadlines.

 - Security.
 The web is a dangerous place and WordPress websites are a favourite target for hackers.
 You need to have security measures in place.
 This could be a plugin such as WordFence, which protects you from hackers trying to break into your admin area, and a specific malware monitoring service such as Sucuri.
 Other than that, you can host with a dedicated WordPress host that offers server-level security as well as malware scans and clean-up – which is what we do, for total peace of mind.
-Flywheel is our host of choice if you are expert; otherwise, why not get a service such as WPBuffs to do everything for you?
+CloudWays is our host of choice if you are expert; otherwise, why not get a service such as WPBuffs to do everything for you?
 They’ll look after your website security as well as speed it up and maintain it thoroughly.